AnyChart/docs.anychart.com/Axes_and_Grids/Crosshair.md

 ## Binding to Axes

-The crosshair can have only one Y- and one X-label.
+The crosshair can have multiple  Y- and  X-labels.
 If your chart has two or more Y-axes, by default the Y-label of the crosshair is shown on the first one (with the 0 index), and the same rule works with the X-label and multiple X-axes.

 To bind the crosshair to an axis of your choice, specify the index of the axis by using the {api:anychart.core.ui.CrosshairLabel#axisIndex}axisIndex(){api} method.
 Combine it with {api:anychart.core.ui.Crosshair#xLabel}xLabel(){api} or {api:anychart.core.ui.Crosshair#yLabel}yLabel(){api}.